Living in Phuket

 Legally, any foreigner working in Thailand should have a non-immigrant visa and a work permit.
 There are strict guidelines on what circumstances qualify for a work permit.
 There is also a list of reserved occupations that they only allow Thais to perform.
 These include manual labour, agriculture, tourist guides, bartending, legal work, driving motor vehicles and many more.

 A common job for foreigners is teaching English.
 There is always demand for qualified and experienced English teachers.
 To qualify for a work permit you need a degree and a TEFL certificate (Teaching English as a Foreign Language).
-The international schools will pay good rates for a qualified teacher but the pay at Thai schools and private language schools is much lower at around 30,000 baht a month.
+The international schools will pay good salaries for qualified teachers but the pay at Thai schools and private language schools is much lower at around 30,000 baht a month.
 There are many people working as teachers who only have a TEFL and no degree.
 It only takes 4 to 6 weeks to study and pass a TEFL exam.
-Most of these people are working without work permits.
+Many of these people are taking the risk of working without a work permit.

 Many people try to start their own business.
 The most popular choices are associated with the tourist industry such as bars, restaurants, guesthouses and hotels.
 The success rate for these businesses is not good.
 There is a lot of competition and the majority of businesses will fail in the first two years.
 However, some people find a good niche and make a living.
-Most of the smaller business owners such as bars are working without work permits.
-The profit margins on these businesses are too small to cover the legal expenses and taxes of making themselves legitimate.
-It is a risk they take and if they are caught, they face possible jail or deportation.
+Many of the smaller business owners such as bars are working without work permits.
+The profit margins on these businesses are too small to cover the legal expenses and taxes of making themselves legal.
+The bar owners take this risk on the basis that they only own the bar but they do not work in it.
+They have staff that do the work while they just chat with the customers.
+This is not a strictly valid claim to not needing a work permit but it has become generally accepted that if the bar owner is not doing any of the serving work around the bar then he does not get into trouble.

 Cost Of Living

 The most common question people ask is 'how much money do I need to live in Phuket?'
 The answer of course is totally dependant on the lifestyle you want.
-The average Thai wage is around 6000 baht a month and it is possible to survive on such a paltry sum.
+The average Thai wage is around 10,000 baht a month and it is possible to survive on such a paltry sum.
 However, for most westerners such a life would not be tolerable.
-It would involve living in a 1500 baht a month room and eating 30 baht meals at food stalls every day.
+It would involve living in a 3,000-baht a month room and eating 30-baht meals at food stalls every day.
 And you would still have to cover extra expenses like visa runs.
-The minimum figure for a westerner to enjoy a comfortable lifestyle is probably 30,000 baht a month.
-At 50,000 baht a month, you can start to enjoy yourself and at 100,000 baht a month, you can have a great time.
+The minimum figure for a westerner to enjoy a reasonable life is probably 30,000-baht a month.
+At 60,000-baht a month, you can start to enjoy yourself and at 100,000-baht a month, you can have a great time.

 Compiling a cost of living table is always a subjective exercise.
 Everybody has different needs and expectations.
 Some people want to party all night while others are happy to spend the day on the beach.
 For some, satellite TV is an essential while others do not want TV at all.
 Just the same, we have tried to gather some guideline figures to give an idea what life costs.